mdn/content/files/en-us/web/api/web_authentication_api/webauthn_extensions/index.md

 The `support` property's value is a string, which can be one of the following:

 - `"preferred"`: The credential will be created with an authenticator that can store blobs if possible, but it will still create one if not.
-The authenticator's ability to store blobs is reported by the output `supported` property.
+The output' supported' property reports the authenticator's ability to store blobs.
-- `"required"`: The credential will be created with an authenticator that can store blobs.
-If this is not possible, the `create()` call will fail.
+- `"required"`: The credential will be created with an authenticator to store blobs.
+The `create()` call will fail if this is impossible.

 During a `get()` call, the `publicKey`'s `extensions` property must contain a `largeBlob` property with one of two sub-properties — `read` or `write` (`get()` fails if both are present):